Darius Brubeck

 Darius Brubeck: Jazz Pianist and Bandleader

-Darius Brubeck is a South African-based jazz pianist, composer, and educator, carrying forward a legendary family name into new global contexts.
-The son of jazz icon Dave Brubeck, he has forged his own distinguished path by pioneering jazz studies in South Africa and leading successful bands for over four decades.
+Darius Brubeck is a South African-based jazz pianist, composer, and educator, son of the legendary Dave Brubeck.
+His main musical achievement is pioneering jazz education in post-apartheid South Africa and leading the internationally touring group Darius Brubeck Quartet for decades.

 Early career